 and Bit-Wizards is a Diamond sponsor!.

-for the conference is still coming together, but even so, there is already enough posted that has me excited to attend.
+The final agenda and speaker roster for the conference is still coming together, but even so, there is already enough posted that has me excited to attend.
 Here are the top five things I am looking forward to at the conference.

 I am a big fan of Ann Handley's.
 I am currently reading her book, Everybody Writes

 become a better content producer.
 I highly recommend the book if you have not already read it yourself.
 I have also followed MarketingProfs

 for a few years now and have always found value in the content they produce.

 I am excited to attend her session on Good vs. Good Enough Content and I expect to take a lot away from it.
 I am a bit of a perfectionist and always find myself wanting to add more detail and to perfect the content I produce.
 I feel sometimes that does more harm than good, and I am hoping her session will help me in this area as her book does.
 I am hoping I might even get the chance to talk with her in person at some point as well.